Select Page

 That was an enlightening and humbling walk for sure!

-In light of current events, one of those bonehead positions really stood out: attacking people whose position is different from yours.
+In light of current events, one of those bonehead positions really stood out: that’s attacking people whose position is different from yours.

 My early career was spent in labor relations, a field that all too easily lent itself to adversarial positions—my position is right, yours is wrong, I’m better than you.